TheSonOfThomp/AdamThompson/Portfolio/markdown/zynga.md

 ## Feature

 After some brainstorming we settled on the idea of collecting playing cards to earn in-game currency—poker chips and gold.
-This idea worked great with our business goals since would allow users to stay engaged with the feature for a long time without repeating the same story.
-Here is a feature summary:
+This idea worked great with our business goals since would allow users to stay engaged with the feature for a long time without repeating the exact same story.

 <!-- 1.
 There’s a Royal Flush you want to collect
 2. You can collect the cards required one at a time